Brand Names: Azelex, Finacea, Finacea Plus, Finevin

 What is azelaic acid topical?

-Azelaic acid topical may also be used for purposes not listed in this medication guide.
+Azelaic acid topical may also be used for purposes not listed in this medicine guide.

 What are the possible side effects of azelaic acid topical?